Airport Security in Pakistan

 This is important: don't panic.

-The "Tax" Scam
+The "Tax" Bribe Scam

 A common tactic: customs or security staff may claim that an item in your luggage has a "tax" or "duty" that must be paid on the spot, or they'll confiscate it.
 This is often used on electronics - laptops, phones, gaming consoles, cameras.